akazad13/adda/README.md

 # Adda

-This repository contains a social app built using angular 18, a standalone single-page application with asp.net 8 as backend API with Entity Framework.
+This repository contains a social app built using angular 18, a standalone single-page application with asp.net 8 as backend API with Entity Framework and SQLite/MySQL database.

 ## Getting Started